gitlabhq/omnibus-gitlab/doc/update/convert_to_omnibus.md

 stage: Systems
 group: Distribution
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
+title: Convert a self-compiled installation to a Linux package installation
 ---

-# Convert a self-compiled installation to a Linux package installation

 DETAILS:
 **Tier:** Free, Premium, Ultimate